MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03a-text-analysis.md

 >**Note**: This exercise uses the **classic** Foundry interface.
 If you are using the new Foundry interface, you need to toggle back to the classic Foundry interface.

 1. In a web browser, open [Microsoft Foundry](https://ai.azure.com) at `https://ai.azure.com` and sign in using your Azure credentials.
-Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open):
+Close any tips or quick start panes that are opened the first time you sign in, and if necessary use the **Foundry** logo at the top left to navigate to the home page, which looks similar to the following image (close the **Help** pane if it's open).

+    Ensure the **New Foundry** option is <u>not</u> selected.

     ![Screenshot of Foundry home page.](./media/ai-foundry-portal.png)

 1. Scroll down to the bottom of the home page and select **Explore Azure AI services**.

 1. On the Azure AI services page, select the **Language + Translator** tile.

 1. Select **Try the Language Playground**.
 Then in the dialog box click on **Create a new project**.

 1. Create a new project with the following settings:
     - **Project name**: *Enter a valid name for your project.*